-Plus at least two elective courses in Communication or Visual and Digital Arts
+And one from the following courses:COM1212Video ProductionCOM1410Digital PhotographyPlus at least two elective courses in Communication or Visual and Digital Arts

 English (BA)

 The program offers the major and minor in English.
 Early consultation with an advisor is recommended, especially for students intending to seek admission to graduate studies after graduation and for those seeking state certification in Secondary Education in English.
 Students intending to teach English in secondary schools should work with advisors in both English and Education.